AdobeDocs/advertising.sv-SE/help/dsp/inventory/deal-id-inbox-about.md

 >
 >DSP är den första DSP som kan integreras med [!DNL FreeWheel] API.

-I [!UICONTROL Deal ID inbox], kan du se detaljerna om erbjudandet så som utgivaren ser dem, snabba upp avtalsinställningarna och undvika fel vid manuell inmatning.
+I [!UICONTROL Deal ID inbox], kan du se detaljerna om erbjudandet så som utgivaren ser dem, snabba upp avtalsinställningarna och undvika fel vid manuell registrering.

 <!--
 Accepting a deal automatically pre-populates a new Deal ID record with details from the publisher, and you need to enter only the publisher [always? or just in some cases?], the media type, who can access the deal, and any attribute labels to apply to the deal so it's easy to find.
 [Are labels a dimension you can report on?]